 Soi Cowboy is another prominent red-light district in the Sukhumvit area of Bangkok.
 A short street with some 40 or so bars populated mainly by Westerners, tourists, and expatriates alike.
 Pedestrians by night lane of neon lights, disco music, girls, Go-Go bars, food stalls, and an occasional elephant that what this place is all about.
 In comparison to its competitors, namely Nana Plaza and Patpong, it is a much more relaxing and hospitable spot of night entertainment, basically hassle and rip-off free.
 Soi Cowboy and its vicinity also retain some good restaurants including the reputable Fish & Chip shop.
 It lies in-between Soi 21 (Asoke) and Soi 23 parallel to the Sukhumvit Road with easy access to the BTS Skytrain Asok station and MRT Subway Sukhumvit station.

 Back to Places Not To Be Missed

-Sukhumvit and its vicinity is the commercial, entertainment and tourist center of modern Bangkok.
+Sukhumvit and its vicinity are the commercial, entertainment, and tourist center of modern Bangkok.
 Towards the west end, the road changes its name, first, to Ploenchit Road, and then, to Rama I Road.
 And it runs all the way to the east cutting across the city border.
 Even and uneven sois (side-streets) are on opposite north and south sides of the road.
-Even so it is one of Bangkok's main arteries, driving Sukhumvit way is a real hassle, as the road constantly packed with heavy traffic day and night.
+Even thougharteries, driving it is one of Bangkok's main arteries, driving the Sukhumvit way is a real hassle, as the road is constantly packed with heavy traffic day and night.
 The Skytrain runs along Sukhumvit Road...
 [MORE]

 Suan Lum Night Bazaar Ferris Wheel